-Real detectors are not idealized planes, but have a nonzero thickness.
+Real detectors are not idealized planes, but have a non-zero thickness.
 Therefore, X-rays impinging the detector under an angle different from the normal direction are smeared laterally.

-If a scintillator is used as an absorber, light propagation in the scintillator as well as the optical coupling between scintillator and photodiodes has also to be considered.
-For radiographic applications, CsI with a thickness of 400 to $600 \,\mu\text{m}$ has proven to be a good compromise.
-If a very high resolution is required, $100 - 200 \,\mu\text{m}$ are more suitable.
+If a scintillator is used as an absorber, light propagation in the scintillator as well as the optical coupling between scintillator and photodiodes have also to be considered.
+For radiographic applications, CsI with a thickness of 400 to 600 μ m has proven to be a good compromise.
+If a very high resolution is required, 100 to 200 μ m are more suitable.

-The advantage of a directly converting semiconductor is the extremely high spatial resolution achievable.
+advantage of a directly converting semiconductor is the extremely high spatial resolution achievable.
 Since no optical effects disturb the image, only lateral diffusion of charge carriers can reduce resolution.
-With the data for a-Se, even a 500 μ m thick a-Se layer has, applying normal operation voltage, a drift length exceeding by far the diffusion length.
+With the data for a-Se, even a 500 μm thick a-Se layer has, applying normal operation voltage, a drift length exceeding by far the diffusion length.
 Hence, the a-Se layer is suitable for spatial resolutions even > 10 lp/mm.
 The array structure of the solid-state detectors introduces another reduction of spatial resolution.
-The signal created is averaged over the active part of the pixels, i.e. the area of the photodiodes or the electrodes of the directly converting semiconductor layer.
-Moreover, sampling is performed at discrete points which may lead to aliasing effects [8].
+The signal created is averaged over the active part of the pixels, i.e. the area of the photodiodes or electrodes of the directly converting semiconductor layer.
+Moreover, sampling is performed at discrete points which may lead to aliasing effects [9].
 High spatial frequency objects are imaged with a so-called pseudo sharpness, even Moire patterns may appear.

 2.3.
-Frame Rate
+Frame rate

 Solid state detectors operate in real time.
 Real time in cardiac imaging means 30 Hz (or even 60 Hz in pediatry).
 Fluoroscopy is performed at 15 to 30 Hz, but can be slowed down to 6 to 12 Hz in order to reduce X-ray dose.
 Digital subtraction angiography (DSA) is done at 2 to 8 Hz.
-In single-image applications such as radiography, mammo-graphy, or dental imaging, even one image every 30 s can still be called real time, compared to the time required for film exposure, transport, and development.
+In single-image applications such as radiography, mammography, or dental imaging, even one image every 30 s can still be called real time, compared to the time required for film exposure, transport, and development.

 Two main intrinsic factors limit the performance of an imager panel in the time domain: image lag and incomplete charge transfer.
-The latter is due to the on-resistance of the readout switches which leads to some $10 \ \mu s$ required to assure that at least 99% of the signal can be transferred to the readout amplifiers.
+The latter is due to the on-resistance of the readout switches which leads to some $10~\mu s$ required to assure that at least 99% of the signal can be transferred to the readout amplifiers.

 Image lag has its origin in both, scintillator and a-Si readout matrix.
-The scintillator afterglow can be reduced to an acceptable level by selecting the appropriate material and carefully controlling deposition parameters, doping level, and post deposition treatment (annealing) [9].
+The scintillator afterglow can be reduced to an acceptable level by selecting the appropriate material and carefully controlling deposition parameters, doping level, and post deposition treatment (annealing) [10].

 Lag from a-Si is caused by trap filling and emission of charge carriers from traps.
 The number of traps involved can be reduced by minimizing the geometrical device volume.
-The a-Si bulk density of states has already reached a concentration of $\approx 10^{15}$ cm-3 in state-of-the-art material.
+The a-Si bulk density of states has already reached a concentration of $\approx 10^{15}~\rm cm^{-3}$ in state-of-the-art material.
 Lag effects can be reduced notably by keeping the traps always filled.
 This filling can be accomplished by a flashed backside illumination of the detector.
 Especially long-term lag can thus be quenched by more than a factor of 10.
+Moreover, the lag can be reduced by a short integration time prior readout.